tier6tank/doubles/dupfinder/readme.txt

 - add to statistcs sum of bytes read
 + need a faster container than list for testing for double scanning of directories. done (using set).
 - linux makefile mkdir if
-- removing the current logging construct (removing wxUSE_STD_IOSTREAM, because it needs a recompile of wxWidgets), perhaps using wxLogNull and my own error reporting routines?
++ removing the current logging construct (removing wxUSE_STD_IOSTREAM, because it needs a recompile of wxWidgets), perhaps using wxLogNull and my own error reporting routines? (done via wxLogStream)
-- suppress logging completely
++ suppress logging completely (done via wxLogStream)
-- delete unneccessary unix includes
+- delete unneccessary (unix) includes
 - perhaps setting error flag if any error on that file is encountered
 - add progress display for sorting files by size
 - display speed in kbytes/second
 - somehow reduce memory consumption
+- display option: -o ordered by directory
+- need a close look to signed/unsigned int32/int64 types

 THE FAR, FAR, FUTURE:
 -----------